unicode-org/message-format-wg/spec/formatting.md

 When an error occurs in the resolution of an _option_, the surrounding _expression_ MUST be processed as if the _option_ were not present.
-This MAY allow the _expression_ to resolve to a value that is not a _fallback value_, though an error MUST still be emitted.
+This can result in the _expression_ resolving to a value that is not a _fallback value_, though an error MUST still be emitted.

 When an error occurs within a _selector_,